(This is just a blog and I can write about whatever I want.)

 Besides water, petroleum, minerals, and public lands, a lot of our public wealth is held in the public domain which is a vast portfolio of intellectual property.
 Our wealth accumulates as time goes on because we accumulate public domain patents and copy rights.
 These public works are central to our right to tax industry.
 Publicly funded basic science research is also a justification to tax industry.
 This blog collects public research and is a significant and relied upon trove.
 Immense sums were paid to conduct all of it.
 This is not free for industry, but is why industry pays taxes even if they put century old public domain works to use.
 The work of Rafael Arroyo was conducted 80 years ago and can be freely learned about online, and even though I will never file paperwork explaining what intellectual property my distillery uses, I deserved to be taxed for using precisely the expired patents of Arroyo.
 Silicon Valley holds patents, but those businesses are still based on an immense public domain foundation.

 Lobbyist have fought to extend copyright for decades longer than was ever originally proposed.
-Disney never wanted its cash cow characters to fall into the public domain.
+Disney never wanted it’s cash cow characters to fall into the public domain.
 Countless abandoned scientific works get swept up in these extensions.
 This blog is a lot of me violating abandoned copyright that has no protocol for release because of corporate fear of the public domain.
 When ownership changes who pays rent changes.
 The public eventually becomes the landlord.

 When someone infringes on a patent or copyright, they get sued and that is basically where the public should be with corporations infringing on their intellectual property by not paying dues in the form of taxes.
 Every billionaire is a policy failure and they are either exploiting public domain intellectual property or public natural resources.
 A quick look at the tax rate of specific corporations can quickly back this up.
 A wealth tax is a way to tally the bill, but the justification is the debt to the public for intellectual property among other resources.
 If International Harvester feels trapped by our public patents, they now know how our farmers feel when trapped by International Harvestor IP with no right to repair.

 Most of our public wealth ends up poorly distributed and in the hands of few.
 Much of this money goes unused and sits in piles as it is shuffled to various tax havens.
-The super rich don’t exactly get richer because they don’t use the money, but the poor certainly do get poorer and further away from solving collective problems.
+The super rich don’t exactly get richer because they do not use the money, but the poor certainly do get poorer and further away from solving collective problems.

 Presidential candidate Andrew Yang intuits a lot of these ideas, but comes up very short.
-He makes guaranteed public income seem magical when it is more like a dividend paid out on your share of public wealth.
+He makes guaranteed public income seem magical when it is more like a straightforward dividend paid out on your share of public wealth.
 Many wealthy countries put a lot of these ideas in practice and that is why they have sovereign wealth funds.
 These funds give Scandinavian countries disposable incomes that no doubt create impressive private pursuits.
 In most instances this dividend should not be paid out in cash, but rather experienced in the classic forms of public schools, roads, and other infrastructure.
 However, in many cases, especially when access is proven uneven, cash is an option we can choose.

 When you take your public wealth for granted, much of it will go the military and in turn their high paid private contractors.
 We have gotten so far removed from awareness of public wealth that an entire generation does not realize they are able to choose between a fighter jet to nowhere or green energy infrastructure projects and universal health care.
 Much public wealth can simply be steered to more pressing collective problems.